Outsized Lifestyle in Jackson Hole

-Even though Jackson Hole is one of the only places in the world where pilots circle because there is a moose on the runway, it is possible to live here and stay connected to the outside world.
-You’ll see the same folks on Mondays showing up for flights to the major markets like NYC, DC, Chicago and San Francisco, as they have successfully anchored their families in Jackson Hole and still keep their business endeavors in full motion.
+Even though Jackson Hole is probably one of the only places in the world where pilots circle because there is a moose on the runway, it is possible to live here and stay connected to Ethe outside world.
+You’ll see the same folks showing up for Monday flights to the major markets like NYC, DC, Chicago and San Francisco, as they have successfully anchored their families in Jackson Hole and still keep their business endeavors in full motion.

 Outsized Tax Benefits

 In 2019, Kiplinger rated Wyoming the #1 Most Tax Friendly State, and Bloomberg Wealth Manager called Wyoming the most wealth-friendly state.
 Why?
 It has some of the lowest property and sales taxes in America and no income taxes, estate taxes, no taxes on gas and groceries, no taxes on financial assets (including stocks and bonds), no taxes on the sale or gift of real estate and no taxes on out-of-state retirement income, which makes it extremely friendly for those who want to pass down their wealth.
 In addition to all of the tax benefits above, dynasty trusts shield real estate from federal estate taxes for up to 1,000 years.

 Wyoming is the #1 Most Tax-Friendly State in the US.

 – Kiplinger, 2019

 In addition to being named the nation’s Most Business Friendly Tax Climate five years running through 2017 by the Tax Foundation, Wyoming provides a variety of advantages for businesses looking to relocate or expand, including no corporate income tax.

 Tourism provides half our sales tax and helps fund more outsized amenities, like public transportation, pathways and cultural programming.
 For me, with everything this amazing valley has to offer, the tax benefits are just icing on the cake.